 Joint range constraints

-Attached SMR Effectors can always snap magnetically to their controlled element.
-This can be achieved in two ways:
+Attached SMR Effectors will automatically snap back to their controlled element when dragged with KineFlex and released.
+Additionally snapping can be achieved in two ways:

 - Using Smart Magnet Joint: If nothing or only Effectors are selected on the Stage, press ` and all Effectors will snap to their respective controlled elements.

 - Using Create And Manage IK Objects: Hide and show Effectors by pressing F1 twice.
 When set to visible all Effectors will snap into place.

 Reverse snapping of the whole character rig to one selected Effector is done by Smart Magnet Joint: Select one Effector and press Ctrl+` – the whole rig will reassemble fully around the selected Effector.

 Reverse snapping, preserving relative positions of elements is done via the SMR Helpers panel: